l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 fairly spectacular ways that no human would, unless severely incapacitated.

-#### Hallucination does not cover it
+#### Hallucination is a Euphemism

+LLMs are non-reproducible as a fundamental design choice, since some amount of randomness is part of their inference process.
+This can be useful for brain storming, but also means that - from the point of view of a user - they occasionally "invent" stuff that doesn't exist.

-They hallucinate sources because it is likely that such sources would exist and be cited by a human.
-But they also fail to correctly incorporate the sources they do consume into their contexts.
+LLMs "hallucinate" facts, citations, and references because it is likely that such sources would exist and be cited by a human.
+This is somewhat well-known by now.

+But the opposite also happens: they hallucinate the *absence* of information when they don't fully and/or accurately incorporate the sources used into their contexts.

-For example, when Claude.ai's expensive to train and expensive to use Opus 4 model with extended thinking and "deep research" generates a "report" in response to a fairly well-crafted prompt asking for a reasonable question about a product includes a long reasoning why it couldn't find the required facts to answer even though the response and progress reports extensively having "researched" both the vendor's web site, user-forums, and the web at large (citing multiple sources no less!), and then proceeds from this assumption to generate the rest of the response —
+For example, when Claude.ai's Opus 4 (an expensive to train and expensive to use model with extended thinking and "deep research" enabled) generates a "report" in response to a fairly well-crafted prompt asking about a product's specification includes a long explanation that it couldn't find the required facts to answer the question, claiming to have "extensively" researched the official channels, technical forums, etc (stating to have incorporated **541** sources), and then proceeds from that assumption to generate the rest of the response —

-This *might* be reasonable and certainly reads as such, who of us hasn't made well-reasoned assumptions in the absence of facts? —
+This *might* be reasonable and certainly reads as such, right?
+It researched way more sources than any human would have.

-But the very fact the response implied just wasn't communicated anywhere was clearly stated in the very link of the product page provided as part of the prompt itself?
+However: the "missing" detail was clearly part of the very product page provided as part of the prompt itself.

-That is not surprising if you understand how they work at all, of course.
+Yes, that should not be surprising if you understand their constraints.

 But that's not hallucination, either.

-From the perspective of the user, that's failure.
+From the perspective of the user, that is failure.

 Yes.
 This is not a good use case for LLMs; but it is one they are explicitly marketed for.
 I cringe whenever I see someone suggest to query an LLM for facts or research them.
 (Unless, of course, they really cross-check all assumptions, which experience with even university-grade work suggests is not going to happen.)

+#### The Anthropomorphization Trap

+Since the models present as human language conversation, humans tend to assume they behave similarly to how a human would.

+e.g., when we correct them, they apologize and produce a different response.
+Humans even go so far as assuming the model was "testing" them with its errors to see if they were paying attention.

+We might assume that they are confident when their language sounds confident.
+We ascribe intent, even emotions, based on the generated outputs.
+We fall for it when it congratulates us or pays our prompt a compliment.

+Of course, none of that is true.
+But it is very difficult to talk to LLMs without using such language, and without falling into the trap of using mental models of humans to relate to the LLMs.

+(People go as far as threatening them to get supposedly better outputs;
+which, honestly, *if* those people assume they do indeed have emotions affecting their results, is pretty screwed up.)

 #### If everything you have is an LLM ...